google/closure-templates/documentation/reference/delegate-templates.md

 with the highest priority.
 Basically, this means:

 1. Use a non-default implementation, if there is one.
-2. Otherwise, use the default implementation, if there is one.
+2. Otherwise, use the default implementation.
-3. Otherwise, if the `delcall` has the attribute `allowemptydefault="true"`, then the call renders to the empty string.

-Due to the third case, it is legal to render a delegate template that has no default implementation, as long as the `delcall` has `allowemptydefault="true"`.
-Without `allowemptydefault="true"`, a default implementation must exist and be in the dependencies of the file containing the `delcall`.
+A default implementation must exist, even if it's empty.
+Any file with a delcall must also import the file containing the default.

-Important: `allowemptydefault="true"` is deprecated and support will be removed soon.
-You should always provide a default implementation, even if it's empty.

 What counts as an "active" implementation depends on the backend in use.
 In JavaScript, an active implementation is simply an implementation that is defined